 - Everyone who meets the above conditions must adhere to the requirements outlined in the Home Quarantine Guidance for Close Contacts to Coronavirus Disease 2019 (COVID-19) (Spanish) (Khmer) (Tagalog).

 - Isolation means separating a person that is sick in order to prevent them from spreading the virus to others.
 People may be asked to self-isolate at home while they are being tested, while they recover, or they may be isolated in a healthcare setting if they need medical support to recover.

-- Anyone with or likely to have COVID-19 is required to self-isolate for at least ten (10) days after symptoms first appeared, and at least 3 days (72 hours) after your fever is gone without the use of fever-reducing medications, and your other symptoms have improved.
+- Anyone with or likely to have COVID-19 is required to self-isolate for at least ten (10) days after symptoms first appeared, and at least 1 day (24 hours) after fever is gone without the use of fever-reducing medications, and other symptoms have improved.
 If you never had symptoms, then you must self isolate for 10 days from the date of your positive test.

 - Anyone required to isolate may not leave their place of isolation or enter any other public or private place, except to receive necessary medical care.
 Furthermore, anyone in self-isolation is required to notify any close contacts of their potential exposure so they may self-quarantine.